-Inis Meáin Restaurant & Suites is more than just a small design hotel, it offers natural luxury being remotely situated on the Irish Aran Islands in the Galway Bay, Ireland.
+Inis Meáin Restaurant & Suites is more than just a small design hotel, it offers natural luxury and an incredible foodie destination while being remotely situated on the Irish Aran Islands, just off Galway Bay, Ireland.

-A soon as you catch a glimpse of the middle island (the least busy of the three) you become enchanted and realize why the island has long been the secret enclave for playwrights, artists and escapists alike.
+A soon as you catch a glimpse of the middle Aran island (the least busy of the three) you are enchanted and realize why this island has long been the secret enclave for playwrights, artists and escapists alike.

 With no TV, this is your chance to find yourself – bikes waiting for a ride, rods at the door looking for fish or that book waiting to be read - be active, be restful, be good to yourself.
 This is seriously slow living.